GoogleCloudPlatform/community/tutorials/use-cloud-pubsub-cloud-storage-app-engine/index.md

 ![Receiving a Notification](https://storage.googleapis.com/gcp-community/tutorials/use-cloud-pubsub-cloud-storage-app-engine/receiving-a-notification.png)

 1. A user uploads or deletes something from their Cloud Storage photo bucket.
-1. A Cloud Pub/Sub message is sent.
+1. A Pub/Sub message is sent.
-1. The Cloud Pub/Sub message is received by App Engine.
+1. The Pub/Sub message is received by App Engine.
-1. The Cloud Pub/Sub message is formatted and stored as a `Notification` in Cloud Datastore.
+1. The Pub/Sub message is formatted and stored as a `Notification` in Datastore.
 1. If the event type from the message is `OBJECT_FINALIZE`, the uploaded photo is compressed and stored as a thumbnail in a separate Cloud Storage thumbnail bucket.
 If the event type from the message is `OBJECT_DELETE` or